-Judy is a signature member of the Iowa Watercolor Society and enjoys teaching drawing and painting techniques to students of all ages through artist-in-school residencies and adult classes and workshops.
+Judy is a signature member of the Iowa Watercolor Society and a member of Artists of the Black Hills.
+She enjoys teaching drawing and painting techniques to students of all ages through artist-in-school residencies and adult classes and workshops.

 Find Judy's art on the cover of Pioneer Girl, the Annotate Autobiography of Laura Ingalls Wilder and Pioneer Girl Perspectives published by the South Dakota Historical Society Press.
 These publications are part of the Pioneer Girl Project which is dedicated to researching and publishing books dedicated to exploring the life and works of Laura Ingalls Wilder.